School Shows

 6. Get as much help as possible from parents and staff when it comes to making costumes and sourcing props.
 Get the children involved with painting the stage set and scenery.

 7. Promote your school play or musical production (or talent or fashion show) so that everyone knows about it well in advance.
-If you are selling tickets make sure that parents have already blocked the evening or day of the performance out in their diaries so you dont get accused of it being too short notice.
+If you are selling tickets make sure that parents have already penciled in the evening or day of the performance in their diaries so you don’t get accused of it being too short notice.

 8. Plan your rehearsal times well in advance and make sure the kids and the rehearsal space is available with everything you might need (piano for musical numbers, CD player etc)